broadinstitute/warp/website/docs/Pipelines/Optimus_Pipeline/README.md

 The [OptimusLoomGeneration](https://github.com/broadinstitute/warp/blob/master/tasks/skylab/LoomUtils.wdl) task uses a custom python script to merge the converted STARsolo count matrix, the emptyDrops results, and the cell and gene metrics into a Loom-formatted cell-by-gene matrix.
 Read full details for all the metrics in the [Optimus Count Matrix Overview](./Loom_schema.md).

+The type of gene counts in the Loom will vary depending on Optimus workflow counting_mode.
+If running single-cell data (sc_rna mode), the counts will include only exonic gene counts.
+If running single-nucleus data (sn_rna mode), the counts will be whole transcript.

+You can determine which type of counts are in the loom by looking at the global attribute `expression_data_type`.

 #### 8. Outputs